 Note 2: The base unit of length “meter” can be defined by fixing a specified number of wavelengths of random electromagnetic radiation from the electromagnetic spectrum, too, although the number of “wavelengths” for the preselected “meter” will be different for the different electromagnetic radiation.

-So we can define the base unit of length “meter”, by means of the electromagnetic radiation, which we use to defined the base unit of time, the “second” (this will be done for convenience of applying logic for analysis, which we will apply later in chapter 11 of the book).
+So we can define the base unit of length “meter”, by means of the electromagnetic radiation, which we use to define the base unit of time, the “second” – this will be done for convenience of the applying logic for the analysis, which is presented in chapter 11 of the book.
 The thus-defined unit of length “meter” will be exactly the same as the accepted by BIPM: